 Scratching is a natural need for all cats.
 When scratching, cats mark their territory.
-This territory marking is both visible (the scratching lines) and invisible!
-Indeed, cats leave “territory messages” coming from their paws, that only other cats can perceive.
+This territory marking is both visible (scratch marks) and invisible!

-In case of discomfort, cats will scratch more, and this can become an issue if this happens on your walls, doors or furniture!
+When cats are unhappy or stressed, they often scratch more.
+This can become an issue if the scratching happens on your walls, doors or furniture!

-In many cases, scratching in your home is in fact your cat’s way of expressing discomfort.
-It is particularly true for kittens and newly adopted cats, who are still discovering their new home.
+In many cases, scratching in your home is your cat’s way of expressing discomfort.

 Your cat's scratching might be a sign of discomfort if:

-Cats cannot help it: they need to scratch.
+Cats can't help it: they need to scratch.
 But why do cats scratch?

-First, there is nothing wrong about it.
-On the opposite, it is a normal behaviour to scratch whether they do it on a scratching post or where they are not supposed to.
-It is healthy and in their genes.
-Therefore, cats should not be prevented from scratching.
+First, there is nothing wrong with cat scratching.
+It's a normal cat behaviour, regardless of whether they scratch on a scratching post or where they are not supposed to.
+It is healthy and in their genes, so it's important not to prevent cats from scratching altogether.

 Second, cats can be trained to scratch where you want them to, and you can help a cat that has been scratching in unwanted locations.

-When training your cat to scratch in the right place, you should provide all the necessities to make your cat understand there is a scratching post dedicated to their favourite activity.
+When training your cat to scratch in the right place, you'll need to provide all the necessities to make your cat understand there is a scratching post dedicated to their favourite activity.
 Sometimes one post is not enough or a scratching post may not be the answer to the situation.
-Cats like to be given options and to be in control of their territory.
-Pay attention to the location and to the objects they scratch on.
+Cats like to be given options and to be in control of their territory, so pay particular attention to the location and to the objects they scratch on.
 It is important to give your cat time to learn a new habit.
 Plus, you will need patience on your side too.